phoenix-w/BA780-Airbnb-Project/README.md

 Our datasets were taken from [InsideAirbnb](http://insideairbnb.com/get-the-data.html) and were last updated in October 2020.

--- Yulong Gong, Peter Mankiewich, Ruchika Venkateswaran, Phoenix Wang, Yangyang Zhou
+*By Yulong Gong, Peter Mankiewich, Ruchika Venkateswaran, Phoenix Wang, Yangyang Zhou*